GRASSCUTTER FARMING

 4. It has ability to run

-5. It can reast feed
+5. It can breast feed

 If baby grass cutter are not weaned after 8 weeks, they would harm the mother by eating her teat.